adubredu/DigitInterface.jl/README.md

 # DigitInterface.jl
-A fast, low-latency Julia package for directly interfacing with the Digit Robot and its accessories.
+A fast, low-latency Julia package for directly interfacing with the Digit Robot.

 ## Features
 * Fast querying of robot's state estimate.